aidin36/simpletextcrypt/README.md

 You can also directly download the APK from F-Droid if you don't want to install the F-Droid app.

+## Upgrading from 4.x to 5.x

+The encryption of the settings is changed.
+The app should be able to detect the old settings and upgrade them with the new encryption algorithm.
+However, it's a good idea to **back-up your passphrase**.
+(Well, it's generally a good idea to back-up encryption keys and passwords in a secure place).

+If the app didn't work after upgrade, uninstall and install it again.

 ## Decrypting with Other Apps

 Because Simple Text Crypt uses standard algorithms, you can decrypt your data with any other apps